mila-ai4h/rag_tool/README.md

 - Provision documents for Cash project
 - Deploy to cloud
-- Support indexing of a URL
+- Support indexing of a URL (workaround for now: print URL as a PDF)
-- Add integration tests
+- Add basic integration tests
 - Explore better PDF text parsers as PyMuPDF does not fare very well on certain documents
--  Create thread pool and use async requests
+-  Requests are currently blocking: create thread pool and use async requests